Below is some background information on the people behind Cognus’ Safeguarding service.

 Mick aims to promote the benefits of all learning beyond the classroom activities, encouraging schools to look for new opportunities whether they take place in the school grounds or venture to the more remote regions of the world.

-Mick holds a range of professional outdoor qualifications and is about to begin a Post Graduate Diploma in Outdoor Education at the University of Edinburgh.
+Mick holds a range of professional outdoor qualifications and is has recently completed a Post Graduate Certificate in Outdoor Education at the University of Edinburgh.
 He endeavours to constantly remain current in his knowledge and skills across both education and outdoor activities.

-Mick is currently a trustee of a local outdoor activity centre and an active member of the Outdoor Education Advisers Panel.
+Mick is currently a trustee of a local outdoor activity centre and an active member of the Outdoor Education Advisors Panel.